Tuesday, August 13, 2024

 Sheila

 Today’s Prayer: “Father, thank you for your omnipresence.
 It’s difficult to understand that time is different in heaven than how we view it on earth—without beginning or end.
 Father, I pray for those who have not yet accepted your gift of eternal life.
-Your Word tells us that it is by grace we have been saved, through faith.
+Your Word tells us that by grace, we have been saved through faith.
 We know that faith does not come from ourselves, and it is not by works—it is a gift from You so that no one can boast.
 Your Word tells us that if we confess with our mouths, “Jesus is Lord,” and believe in our hearts that You raised Jesus from the dead, we will be saved.
-Today, I pray for your gift of salvation to anyone who cries out to You with this prayer.
-Our greatest joy on earth is to know You, the only true God, and Jesus Christ, whom you sent.
+Today, I pray for Your gift of salvation to anyone who cries out to You with this prayer.
+Our greatest joy on earth is to know You, the only true God, and Jesus Christ, whom You sent.
 Please draw us closer to You as we seek You and learn more about You through the gift of Your Spirit and the power of Your Word.
 In Jesus name, I pray, amen.”

 Sunday, March 24, 2024